dmu1981/imageretrieval/readme.md

 ![ret7](retrieval7.PNG)
 ![ret7](retrieval8.PNG)

-Note how some of the images are dupliactes as they appear multiple times on my hard drive.
+Note how some of the images are duplicates as they appear multiple times on my hard drive.

 ## How To used
 First, follow the instructions [here](https://github.com/openai/CLIP) and [here](https://github.com/spotify/annoy) to install necessary third-party dependencies.